Apples to apples. Long term. More than a single number.

 What do BetterSaver's fund grades mean?

 We grade every fund from A+ down to F based on how it performs across our four core checks.
-Funds rated A+ (Top pick), A (Top performer), and B (Quality option) are on our recommended list — typically around the top 10% of funds we analyse.
-Funds rated C, D, E, or F are shown publicly as NR, with no further detail.
-Signed-in users see the four-check pass/fail breakdown for every fund — but C–F funds still show as NR (no letter grade is revealed).
+Funds rated A+ (Top pick), A (Top performer), and B (Quality option) are on our recommended list.
+Funds rated C, D, E, or F are shown publicly as NR — Not Recommended.

 How does BetterSaver compare KiwiSaver funds?

-We sort each fund into one of five categories (Defensive, Conservative, Balanced, Growth, Aggressive) based on its asset allocation, then assess every fund against its peers across four core checks — long-term performance, fees, consistency, and quality.
-Comparisons are always like-for-like.
+We sort each fund into one of five categories (Defensive, Conservative, Balanced, Growth, Aggressive) based on its asset allocation, then assess every fund against its peers across four core checks — Performance, Fees, Consistency, and Quality.
+Comparisons are always like for like.

 How far back does BetterSaver look at KiwiSaver fund performance?